ezsystems/commerce-documentation/docs/guide/templating/design_engine/set_up_new_project_design.md

         - '%kernel.root_dir%/../src/ProjectBundle/Resources/views'
 ```

 2\.
-Prepend the `ez_design.yml` so that the configuration can be used by the ez design engine
+Prepend `ez_design.yml` so the configuration can be used by the design engine.

-`src/ProjectBundle/DependencyInjection/ProjectExtension.php`:
+In `src/ProjectBundle/DependencyInjection/ProjectExtension.php`:

 ```
 <?php